AlbertoBarrago/doc-piloot/README.md

-# Doc-Pilot
+# Doc-Piloot
 Your AI copilot for project documentation.
-Doc-Pilot automatically generates comprehensive README files for GitHub repositories using AI.
+Doc-Piloot automatically generates comprehensive README files for GitHub repositories using AI.

 ## Features